Fran Drescher hopes 'Indebted' makes her parents happy

 "The last series that I did, my parents kept complaining that their friends couldn't find the channel, and everyone can find NBC," Drescher recently told UPI in New York, comparing her canceled TV Land comedy Happily Divorced to her new NBC sitcom Indebted.

-Set to debut Thursday, Indebted follows cash-strapped boomers Linda and Stew [Drescher and Steven Weber] as they move in with their millennial son Dave [Adam Pally,] his wife Rebecca [Abby Elliott] and their kids.
+Set to premiere Thursday, Indebted follows cash-strapped boomers Debbie and Stew (Drescher and Steven Weber) as they move in with their millennial son Dave (Adam Pally), his wife, Rebecca (Abby Elliott) and their kids.

 "I don't know if it was the premise of the show that was what drew me.
 They wrote in the script, in every way, as this is a Fran Drescher type, so I started out being flattered.
 So, that is always a good beginning," Drescher laughed.